-- Walk the WAAD one note at a time to deduce needs and UX requirements - Filter terminology to achieve consistency (e.g. alarm, alert) - What user needs are implied by the work activity note?
-Translate each user need into one or more interactive design requirements - Switch from inductive to deductive reasoning - What UX requirement is "deduced" from a work activity note in a WAAD? - Consolidate notes to condense ideas - Extrapolate notes to broaden
+- Walk the WAAD one note at a time - What user needs are implied by a work activity note? - Translate each user need into one or more UX design requirements - -Consolidate notes to condense ideas - -Extrapolate notes to broaden - -Filter terminology to achieve consistency (e.g. alarm, alert) - -Switching from inductive to deductive reasoning